Professor Simon Hooker

 Teaching

-At Merton I typically give undergraduate tutorials on: Mechanics and Special Relativity; and Atomic, Molecular, and Laser Physics.
-In previous years I have taught Optics and Electromagnetism.
+At Merton I have given undergraduate tutorials on: Mechanics and Special Relativity; Atomic, Molecular, and Laser Physics; and Electromagnetism and Optics.
 Within the Department I currently give lectures on Laser Physics and Optics.

 Publications